ValiMail/devise-secure_password/README.md

 ### Selecting a Rails target

-The __Devise Password Policy Extension__ provides compatibility for officially supported stable releases of Ruby on Rails.
+The __Devise Secure Password Extension__ provides compatibility for officially supported stable releases of Ruby on Rails.

 Install or update the [bundler](http://bundler.io/) along with a few basic dependencies: